nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 157
 00:09:03,001 --> 00:09:08,455
-[SPEAKER_00]: Yeah, that one's still kind of an enigma, so I was probably not really sure what's happened there either.
+[SPEAKER_00]: Yeah, that one's still kind of an enigma to us, not really sure what's happened there either.
+That's weird.

 158
 00:09:08,435 --> 00:09:13,315